awsdocs/aws-global-accelerator-dev-guide/doc_source/monitoring-global-accelerator.flow-logs.md

 A flow log record represents a network flow in your flow log\.
 Each record captures the network flow for a specific 5\-tuple, for a specific capture window\.
 A 5\-tuple is a set of five different values that specify the source, destination, and protocol for an IP flow\.
 The capture window is a duration of time during which the flow logs service aggregates data before publishing flow log records\.
 The capture window is up to 1 minute\.

 CloudWatch Logs charges apply when using flow logs, even when logs are published directly to Amazon S3\.
-For more information, see *Deliver Logs to S3* at [Amazon CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing/)\.
+For more information, see *Vended Logs* under the *Logs* tab at [Amazon CloudWatch Pricing](http://aws.amazon.com/cloudwatch/pricing/)\.

 **Tip**
 Using Amazon Athena and Amazon QuickSight with your Global Accelerator flow log data can help you troubleshoot reachability issues for your application, identify security vulnerabilities, and get an overview of how users access your application\.
-To learn more, see the following AWS blog post: [ Analyzing and visualizing AWS Global Accelerator flow logs using Amazon Athena and Amazon QuickSight](https://aws.amazon.com/blogs/networking-and-content-delivery/analyzing-and-visualizing-aws-global-accelerator-flow-logs-using-amazon-athena-and-amazon-quicksight/)\.
+To learn more, see the following AWS blog post: [ Analyzing and visualizing AWS Global Accelerator flow logs using Amazon Athena and Amazon QuickSight](http://aws.amazon.com/blogs/networking-and-content-delivery/analyzing-and-visualizing-aws-global-accelerator-flow-logs-using-amazon-athena-and-amazon-quicksight/)\.

 **Topics**
 + [Publishing flow logs to Amazon S3](#monitoring-global-accelerator.flow-logs-publishing-S3)